🔍 General

 - Ethernet: Very reliable, but requires new wiring installation.

-MoCA stands out by using existing coaxial cables, avoiding new wiring and delivering Ethernet-grade reliability.
+MoCA stands out by using existing coaxial cables, avoiding new wiring while delivering Ethernet-grade reliability.

 How can MoCA benefit a Wi-Fi mesh network?